Clean Air programme news

 Exploring how air pollution in indoor spaces affects human health - 27 July 2021

 Clean Air Day is focused on improving public understanding of air pollution and building awareness of how air pollution impacts our health.
-As part of Clean Air Day 2021, the six UKRI SPF-Clean Air funded air quality networks will be hosting an event on how the academic community can engage and involve wider public in clean air research.
-Learn more.
+As part of Clean Air Day 2021, the six UKRI SPF-Clean Air funded air quality networks hosted an event about how the academic community can engage and involve wider public in clean air research

 UKRI and Met Office appoint Dr Gary Fuller as Clean Air Champion - January 2021

-Dr Fuller (Imperial College London) will join the existing champions, Professor Sir Stephen Holgate and Dr Jenny Baverstock.
-They will bring together outstanding researchers across atmospheric, medical and social sciences to develop practical solutions for air quality issues.
+Dr Gary Fuller (Imperial College London) joined the existing champions, Professor Sir Stephen Holgate and Dr Jenny Baverstock.
+They brought together outstanding researchers across atmospheric, medical and social sciences to develop practical solutions for air quality issues.
 Find out more about the appointment on the UKRI website.

 Joining forces to improve air quality and health - November 2020